-Housing in Ann Arbor: Summer Sessions I and II
+Housing in Ann Arbor: First and Second Four-week Sessions

-Participants who attend the first or second Summer Sessions will need to make housing arrangements for four weeks (one session) or eight weeks (both sessions).
+Participants who attend the First and/or Second Sessions will need to make housing arrangements for four weeks (one session) or eight weeks (both sessions).
 Past participants have typically sub-leased a room or an apartment or contracted with the Inter-Cooperative Council for their stay in Ann Arbor.

-In addition to the rental rate, factors to consider include location, air conditioning, and proximity to city or U of M bus lines.
+In addition to the rental rate, factors to consider include location, air conditioning, and proximity to city or University of Michigan bus lines.

 In addition, browse the current posts at the ICPSR Summer Program housing forum to search for available housing with fellow participants.